-A couple of weeks ago the worst thing happened: Logan lost his binky.
+A couple of weeks ago the worst thing happened: Logan lost his favorite cuddly toy.

-We went to see the trains at our local railway station and of course Bossi had to come a long.
-Because just like Logan, Bossi is crazy about trains as well.
+We went to see the trains at our railway station and of course, his cuddly toy rabbit Boris had to come along.
+Because just like Logan, Boris is crazy about trains as well.

 We had a great time looking at the trains and after an hour or so we went back home.
 Logan played with his wooden trains and I had a nice cup of coffee.